Find Affordable College Courses

 Boston, MA

-Boston University ranked #6 on this year’s Most Popular Physical Sciences Master’s Degree Schools in the New England Region list.
-Located in the city of Boston, Boston U is a private not-for-profit college with a fairly large student population.
+Boston University did quite well in this year’s ranking of the most popular places for physical sciences students to get a master’s degree.
+It came in at #6 on the list.
+Located in the city of Boston, Boston U is a private not-for-profit school with a fairly large student population.

 About 43% of the students majoring in physical sciences at the school are women while 57% are male.